PEESEgroup/PFAS-Electronics/README.md

 This repository contains tools and datasets for analyzing PFAS removal from electronics and semiconductor manufacturing wastewater, incorporating spatiotemporal characteristics and future scenario modeling.

----

 ## **1. Overview and Instructions**

-This repository supports scenario-based Life Cycle Assessment (LCA) and economic analysis of PFAS treatment technologies under various industrial development pathways.
+This repository supports scenario-based LCA and economic analysis of PFAS treatment technologies under various industrial development pathways.

-### 🔮 **Future Scenarios**
+### **Future Scenarios**

-- The **IMAGE 3.2** model is used as the primary Integrated Assessment Model (IAM) scenario source.
+- The **IMAGE 3.2** model is used as the primary IAM scenario source.
 Additional IAM models are referenced where appropriate.
 - The **Premise** tool is applied to integrate IAM scenario outputs into the LCA database.

-### ♻️ **LCA Database**
+### **LCA Database**

 - **Baseline data source**: [Ecoinvent 3.8](https://www.ecoinvent.org/).
 - LCA analyses are performed using IAM-informed LCA databases generated via **Premise**, **Brightway**, and **Python**.